TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 This syllogism seems to have three terms.
 Dustin, car, and gas.
 But we pulled the ol' switcheroo on one of those words, didn't we?

 [peptocar](/assets/img/peptocar.jpg)

-*Just let it all out, you'll feel better baby*
+*Just get it all out, you'll feel better baby*

-#### 2) Every syllogism must distribute the middle term at least once.
+#### 2) Every syllogism must distribute the middle term in at least one of the premises.

+There's gotta be a genuine connection between the major and minor term.
+It's like a parent holding their kid's hand.
+If they don't hold on, then the kid is liable to get separated and cause mayhem.

+>
+- Kids are trouble.
+- Parents are trouble.
+- Therefore, all parents are kids.

+While it could be argued that at least some parents are just big kids, that has nothing to do with our syllogism here.
+Someone must be the adult in the room and make sure the middle term always gets distributed.

 #### 3) Every syllogism must have a conclusion that uses the terms from the major premise and minor premise correctly.